-Only 50 percent of the US population is fully vaccinated against Covid-19, so chances are, someone in your family or social circle has chosen not to take the shot.
-While this is their personal choice, it can make navigating gatherings tenser, especially as the Delta variant continues to surge across the country.
+Not everyone is comfortable with getting vaccinated against Covid-19… and chances are, someone in your family or social circle has chosen not to take the shot.
+While this is their personal choice, it can make navigating gatherings tenser, especially as variants continue to surge across the country.
 So how should you navigate interactions with the unvaccinated?
 There’s no easy answer, but today we have three strategies for setting boundaries and expectations with unvaccinated friends and family.

 Determine your boundaries and anticipate responses